AFNIC/Mutual-Authentication-via-DANE/Experimental-Set-Up.md

 ### Need for Combined certficiates

 Focussing on the mutual authentication between Afnic's NS and TSP JS, we tested the validation using self-signed certificates.
-Since the intermediate certificates (which is used to generate the leaf self-signed certificates) for both the LoRaWANs were different, TLS handshake were emitting error messages.
+Since the intermediate certificates (which is used to generate the leaf self-signed certificates) for both the LoRaWANs were different, TLS handshake were emitting error messages as follows:

 ```sh
 Sep 12 14:24:57 lorawan-test-ns chirpstack-network-server[2638245]: time="2022-09-12T14:24:57.761331841Z" level=info msg="Creating new LoRaWan client" client_name= tls_cert=/home/lorawan/certificates/certs/application-server/join-api/client/application-server-join-api-client-combined.pem tls_key=/home/lorawan/certificates/certs/application-server/join-api/client/application-server-join-api-client-key.pem